 Kiwi (Actinidia deliciosa) is an attractive, sweet fruit that is produced mostly in California and New Zealand.
-However, if you live in an area that has mild winters and a frost-free season long enough for the fruit to ripen, you can grow hardy kiwi plants.
+However, if you live in an area that has mild winters and a frost-free season long enough for the fruit to ripen, you can grow hardy kiwi plants in your garden.

 Hardy Kiwi Growing Tips

 Although growing kiwi vines requires mild winters and a long frost-free growing season, you can grow hardy kiwi plants in cooler climates so long as you choose a variety that has adapted itself to the cooler climates.
 There are some hardy kiwi plants that have done so, and they make a great addition to your fruit garden.

 Growing hardy kiwi requires a lot of space.
 These are vines that spread quite a bit – sometimes over 20 feet.
 Since growing kiwi vines takes a lot of space, it is best to train them on a fence or arbor.

 In order to get your hardy kiwi growing, you should make sure you have a male and a female plant.
 They do not self produce, so you need both.
 However, you can have one male plant and up to eight females together, and the male should be able to pollinate all the female plants with no trouble.